iamhere2/airport-distance-calculator/README.md

 * Logging: Serilog.
   * TODO: Use apropriate centralizied logging sink, e.g. Serilog.Sinks.ElasticSearch or Serilog.Sinks.Seq
 * Rest API Doc: Swashbuckle
 * "Geolocation" library: fairly large community usage, looks simple and enough, the task is quite simple and there are no need to invent wheel here.
 MIT License.
-If for any reason we have do give up this library, ti would be trivial to replace it with the same functionality and naming.
-But Coordinate is mutable struct :(
+If for any reason we have do give up this library, it would be trivial to replace it with the same functionality and naming.
+But their `Coordinate` type is mutable struct, unfortunately, so we'll hide the library behind our own types :(
   * Alternative "CoordinateSharp" - overcomplicated, and published under AGPL.
 * Polly
 * Macros.Json.Extensions